woltapp/blurhash/C/Readme.md

 * `yComponents` - The number of components in the Y direction.
 Must be between 1 and 9.
 3 to 5 is usually a good range for this.
 * `width` - The width in pixels of the supplied image.
 * `height` - The height in pixels of the supplied image.
 * `rgb` - A pointer to the pixel data.
-This is supplied in RGB order, with 3 bytes per pixels.
+This can either be RGB or RGBA.
 * `bytesPerRow` - The number of bytes per row of the RGB pixel data.

 ## Usage as a command-line tool